-Previously digitalised photographs and files concerning the four Turfan Expeditions (1902–14) will be added to the CrossAsia platform at the Staatsbibliothek zu Berlin (State Library) to make them available internationally for other projects.
+Previously digitalised photographs and files concerning the four Turfan Expeditions (1902–14) have been added to the CrossAsia platform at the Staatsbibliothek zu Berlin (State Library) to make them available internationally for other projects.

 Members of the four Turfan Expeditions (1902–14) recorded and documented the archaeological sites on the northern Silk Road (now the Xinjiang Uyghur Autonomous Region).
 The “Turfan Archive” of the expeditions includes in-situ drawings and paintings, extensive photographic documentation and documents.
-The historical photographs showing archaeological sites, people, daily life and objects will be annotated with names of the places and people recorded and object descriptions when possible.
-An index of the documents in the “Turfan Archive” will also be made available.
+The historical photographs showing archaeological sites, people, daily life and objects have been annotated with names of the places and people recorded and object descriptions when possible.
+An index of the documents in the “Turfan Archive” has also been made available.

-This accumulated data will be made accessible online via the Staatsbibliothek zu Berlin’s international CrossAsia platform and Collections Online.
+This accumulated data is made accessible online via the Staatsbibliothek zu Berlin’s international CrossAsia platform and Collections Online.
 The project objective is to make the digital objects available to science, research and the public, especially to subsequently enable further research projects with the relevant objects in Germany and abroad.

 Cooperation partner: Staatsbibliothek zu Berlin

 Project manager: Matthias Kaun (Staatsbibliothek zu Berlin, Head of the East Asian Department)

 Research Associates: Dr. Aysima Mirsultan (Staatsbibliothek zu Berlin), Dr. Caren Dreyer